 Further, document exchange via Peppol is even more beneficial to businesses than exchanges using regular EDI.
 This is due to the fact that Peppol has agreed file formats and transmission methods, whereas with traditional EDI there are many different standards and methods.
 Therefore, whilst regular EDI requires considerable effort and expertise to connect to each new partner, little work is necessary to connect to new Peppol-enabled partners.
 This results in a considerable reduction in onboarding and maintenance costs moving forward.

 - Single link to all providers and connected companies

 Find out more

-For those interested in learning more about how Peppol works and what you need to do to get connected, our white paper on this subject can be found here.
+For those interested in learning more about how Peppol works and what you need to do to get connected, or take a look at our white paper on this subject.

 Alternatively, if you would like more detailed information on how your business can begin to experience the benefits of Peppol, please get in touch.
 We’re always happy to give advice based on your specific situation!

 Are you aware of our free XML/Peppol document validator?

 To help those in need of a simple and easy way to validate formats and file types, from CII (Cross-Industry Invoice) to UBL, we’ve created a free online validator.